notaryproject/notation/docs/distribution/README.md

 **Cons with this approach:**

 * Signature upload, which is just another artifact type, is uploaded differently than other artifacts.

+### Linking Signatures - Option 4: Utilize OCI Index PUT

+Utilizing the OCI Index, the manifest list is used to track dependencies.

+**Pros with this approach:**

+* Existing Index parsing logic is used to track despondencies
+* No additional distribution-spec APIs are required

+**Cons with this approach:**

+* OCI Index would need to support a config object:  [Add Index Support for Artifact Type #806](https://github.com/opencontainers/image-spec/issues/)

 ## Signature Discovery